-The association shall be called Rótin – félag um málefni kvenna með áfengis- og fíknivanda (ie. The Root – Association on Women, Addiction and Mental Health).
-The Association operates in Iceland and has its legal domicile in Reykjavik.
+The association shall be called Rótin (e.
+The Root).
+The association operates in Iceland and has its legal domicile in Reykjavik.

-Membership of Rótin is open to all women who adhere to the objectives of the association.
+Membership of Rótin is open to all women and non-binary people who adhere to Rótin’s objectives.

 Anyone can contribute to the association.
 Support and funding can be contributed by other means then money, to the association, this shall be given a special mention.
-The association is free to, but not obliged, accept monetary contributions, gifts, donations and support that is restricted by the donor
+The association is free to, but not obliged, to accept monetary contributions, gifts, donations, and support that is restricted by the donor.

-According to this article, a decision to accept a donation shall be taken by the spokeswomen of the council, who can, if she deems fit, refer the decision to the Association Council, in individual cases.
+According to this article, a decision to accept a donation shall be taken by the manageress of Rótin, who can, if she deems fit, refer the decision to the Association Council, in individual cases.

 The agenda of the annual general meeting shall be as follows:

 - Election of chairwoman and secretary for the meeting

 - A report from the board on operations during the past operational year

 - The annual accounts of the association presented for ratification